-1. All judges are subject to IPRA sanction and must hold a current IPRA card.
-The IPRA office will maintain a list of qualified judges.

-2. All judges will know and understand all rules governing rodeo as set forth in the IPRA rulebook and any valid ground rules enacted and will be responsible for enforcing and upholding same.
-All decisions will be left to the discretion of the judges.

-3. All IPRA rodeos must use certified judges.
-Certified judges shall be paid a minimum of \$250.00 per performance up to a maximum of \$300.00 per perf.
+- All judges are subject to IPRA sanction and must hold a current IPRA card.
+The IPRA office will maintain a list of qualified judges. - All judges will know and understand all rules governing rodeo as set forth in the IPRA rulebook and any valid ground rules enacted and will be responsible for enforcing and upholding same.
+All decisions will be left to the discretion of the judges. - 3. : All IPRA rodeos must use certified judges.
+Judges shall be paid a minimum of \$400.00 FOR SINGLE performance RODEOS AND A MINMUM of \$350.00 per perf.
+FOR MULTIPTE PERFORMANCE RODOES.
 At rodeos adding \$1,000.00 or more in any event, Judges shall be assigned from the Senior Pro Judges list through the IPRA office.
-Judges at rodeos adding \$1,000.00 or more in any event shall be paid a minimum of \$300.00 per perf up to \$350.00 per perf.
 Designated slack shall be considered a performance.
 Judges pay shall be the burden of the rodeo management, producer, and or Stock Contractor.
+Additional compensation may be negotiated between Judges and rodeo management, producer, stock contractor or IPRA.
+Designated slack shall be considered a performance.
+Judges pay shall be the burden of the rodeo management, producer, and or Stock Contractor.
+Additional compensation may be negotiated between Judges and rodeo management, producer, stock contractor or IPRA.

-4. Under no circumstances will a stock contractor be allowed to judge his own stock, flag or watch the line.
+Under no circumstances will a stock contractor be allowed to judge his own stock, flag or watch the line.
 Stock Contractors/producers are not allowed to participate in judging responsibilities at their own rodeos.

 Stock contractor's failure to comply with this rule will result in fine performance.

-5. When judge's vests are furnished, judges are responsible for care and maintenance of same and will wear them during all paid performances of the rodeo at which they judge.

-6. Rodeo judges are required to wear white shirts and have matching drop flags unless shirts are supplied by Rodeo Company.

-7. Timed event contestant may work his event while judging by hiring a qualified member to judge their event.
-The same member must be hired to watch the line for every performance at that event.

-8. Should anything happen to a judge during the course of a rodeo so he could or would not judge the remainder of the rodeo in riding events or flagging field, the secretary will divide the total purse in proportion to the number of contestants that have finished contesting in each event up to the point the judge became incapacitated and pay off accordingly.
+- When judge's vests are furnished, judges are responsible for care and maintenance of same and will wear them during all paid performances of the rodeo at which they judge. - Rodeo judges are required to wear white shirts and have matching drop flags unless shirts are supplied by Rodeo Company. - Timed event contestant may work his event while judging by hiring a qualified member to judge their event.
+The same member must be hired to watch the line for every performance at that event. - Should anything happen to a judge during the course of a rodeo so he could or would not judge the remainder of the rodeo in riding events or flagging field, the secretary will divide the total purse in proportion to the number of contestants that have finished contesting in each event up to the point the judge became incapacitated and pay off accordingly.
 A new judge will then be elected and the remainder of the events affected judged and paid off as if it were another rodeo.
 If a new judge replaces a line judge, his replacement will not affect those timed events.